cvk1988/CLCuD_pop_pipe/README.md

 `conda install -c bioconda [tool]`

 ### Usage
+*OPTIONAL lines of code are identified by comment boxes in the respective scripts.*

-Edit the config.sh file in the home directory to include paths to:
+1. Edit the config.sh file in the home directory to include paths to:
     - RAW: the path to the raw data for the run.
     - OUT_DIR: the path to the desired location for the outputs of the tool.
 This will be re-written each time the tool is used, so be careful to backup the results of previous runs.
     - PROFILE: the path to the file that inlcudes the sample names as they relate to the filenames.
 An example profile in located in the home directory.
     - [TOOLS]: any paths to tools that were not installed via Anaconda.
     - [USER_INFO]: information for the HPC scheduler.

-**BOLD**

-*italics*

-`code`

-1. order
-2. list
-3. format

-- unordered
-- list
-- format
+2. Edit the run_spades.sh lines 13 and 14 that set the file suffixes.
+The file can be found in CWD/scripts.

+    `F1="${SMPLE}_R1.fastq"`

+    `R1="${SMPLE}_R2.fastq"`

+3. OPTIONAL but suggested: edit the run_covgraph_for.sh lines 44-61 to remove portions of the sample name which may be uninformative and cause difficulties in reading coverage graph titles in the output files.
+The file can be found in CWD/scripts.
+4. OPTIONAL: edit the run_blastn.sh file on line 32 to change blast options.
+5. OPTIONAL: edit the run_collect. file on lines 25 and 42 to change filtering criteria for output files from Step 3.
+The file can be found in CWD/scripts.
+6. OPTIONAL: